 Anyone who's ever made a New Year’s resolution to get in shape knows, developing and maintaining a sustainable fitness regimen is much easier said than done.
 And the key to doing so is to develop the habit of fitness.
 When a habit is ingrained, we are more likely to throw a leg over the bike, get out and run, drive to the pool, go to the gym, or unroll that yoga mat in the living room, regardless of the circumstance in which we find ourselves.
 But again, we all have the best of intentions, but the grand majority of us tend to fall short.
 However, there are that small percentage of people that seem to never miss a workout or skip leg day- they are constantly eating healthy, and always look fit!

 So what makes those weekend warriors able to develop a sustainable fitness regimen?
-How come they never seem to lack motivation, are able to navigate hectic work commitments, the kid’s carpool schedule, and still keep those abs looking good and the run times dropping?
+How come they never seem to lack motivation, are able to navigate hectic work commitments, the kid’s carpool schedule, and still keep those abs looking good or the run times dropping?
 With 2020 in the rearview mirror, the entire world is breathing a sigh of relief as we get this most difficult year behind us.
 So much has changed in just 365 days, with a global health crisis dominating so much of our lives for what has seemed like an eternity.
 Entire countries have been locked down and huge events such as the Olympics, the Boston marathon, and the Ironman World Championships (along with almost every other athletic event) have been cancelled or postponed.
 On a smaller and more personal scale, families have been separated for weddings, funerals, baptisms, birthdays, and holidays.
 In short, it's been a really hard year.

 Yet, as with all hard things, there are a few lessons we can learn from maybe the most globally challenging year in our lifetime.
 Like many of you, there is a lot I’ve learned over the last 2.5 months hunkered down with my wife, our dog Bella, and our little guy Evan in a 1,000 sq ft apartment.
 Certainly I’ve learned a lot about myself, and my family, but I’ve also learned from you.
 All of us have gone through unique experiences during this time of quarantine - and many of us have gone through very similar ones.
 Hopefully we can come out on the other side of this with some lessons learned that will serve us in times of peace as well as times of crisis.